 ADD-Powr offers three approaches, algorithms, or programs to affect electrical environment tuning and harmonic resonance.

-Welcome to a new energy reference - one based upon principles of resonance, the Fourier transform, and signal theory
+Welcome audiophiles, professionals, and lovers of music to a new energy reference - one based upon principles of resonance, the Fourier transform, and signal theory.

 ADD-Powr is in the business of creating harmonic resonance for consumer and professional electronics.